mengxuanlu/Air-Passenger-Demand-Forecast/README.md

 - Forecast

-I use the model I chose to run the forecast for next two years.
+I use ARIMA and ETS model to run the forecast for the next two years.